 From my side, Bluehost is best for starting a self-hosted blog.

 How to start a WordPress blog with Bluehost (complete tutorial)

-Starting a new blog is really exciting, but sometimes it can be overwhelmed.
+Starting a new blog is really exciting, but sometimes it can be overwhelming.
 To avoid overwhelming, you should select your niche carefully.
 To get a clear niche selection, you can read this.

 This section will go through all the steps you will need to know or learn to make a money-making blog.